 Organophilic gellants Chemicals For Oil-Based Drilling Mud

 Invert emulsions derive limited viscosity from the base oil and submicron-sized emulsified water, but this viscosity will be Newtonian in character.
 The major non-Newtonian viscosity is derived from organophilic clays (also known as organoclays).
 These are bentonites in which the inorganic exchangeable cations, such as sodium, calcium, and magnesium, have been displaced by fatty quaternary amines.
 These viscosity builders are made from bentonite, hectorite, or attapulgite treated with an amine to make them oil dispersible.
 Bentonite is most commonly used and is compatible with diesel and mineral oils up to 350°F. For temperatures above 350°F, especially in mineral oil formulations, hectorite-based clay should be used.
-Organophilic attapulgite is used to improve the suspension properties of packer fluids without appreciably increasing the viscosity.
+Organophilic attapulgite is used to improve the suspension properties of well packer fluids without appreciably increasing the viscosity.

 The separation of the clay platelets can be helped by adding chemical species that will adsorb between the inter-laminar sites and begin to weaken the bonding forces between the sheets can help the separation of the clay platelets.
 These chemicals are called polar activators.
 They also act on un-coated sites.
 The polar activator most often used is water.
 Freshwater is more effective than calcium chloride brines so the order of addition of the salt can be important.
 This is why adding water with the organophilic clay will enhance the viscosity and dispersion.
 These materials appear to function by adsorbing onto organophilic clay particles and enhancing interaction among them.
 Polar activators enable the formation of a network or structure that increases viscosity.
 The nature of the network is thought to be different than the viscosity-building structure that forms among clay particles in water-based muds.
 Although the water in itself is an excellent polar activator, its effect on viscosity is diluted somewhat by the emulsifiers that are always present in invert muds.